rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

 **Below are the steps for deploying chatbot on oracle VM.
 This will incur cost for using Oracle VM and hiting Oracle Gen AI services**

-Assumption - you have OCI account and created Oracle VM and setup public and priate keys in your account. all the commands shown on screenshot is also avaialble in file https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/blob/master/Oci_GenAI_Python/Command%20execution%20output
+Assumption - you have OCI account and Oracle VM and ownload private keys to connect to VM in your account.
+All the commands shown on screenshot is also avaialble in file https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/blob/master/Oci_GenAI_Python/Command%20execution%20output

 ** This deployment will need VM and OCI accuunt and Private key of VM from OCI account which is used to connect to VM.
 You may refer to below